How Kitten Rescue works

 Kitten Rescue of Mason County is dedicated to placing abandoned and unwanted kittens with safe, loving homes.
 We have hundreds of kittens veterinarian-tested, immunized, and altered each year.
 We are registered as a non-profit charity and your donations are considered tax-deductible under IRS regulations.

 Kitten Rescue is a philosophy.
 It is a belief that cats are granted life from a source above human beings.
 People have a right to manage cats and decide how they live in our world, but that does not include the privilege to neglect and abuse.
 When a person accepts ownership of a cat, the price is the healthy and happy care of that animal and full responsibility for its actions.

-We save as many kittens as we can, arrange happy adoptions below cost, address the primary problem of overpopulation, and try to help folks realize the full consequences of how they handle their animals.
+We save as many kittens as we can, arrange happy adoptions well below cost, and address the primary problem of overpopulation.
 We believe that everyone is the better for it.